Choosing a Hand Dryer

 There are many reasons why a hand dryer may not turn on.
 Refer to the Excel Dryer Trouble Codes Chart for troubleshooting assistance.
 If troubleshooting does not resolve the problem, please contact us.

-Why is my dryer only blowing half of what it used to?
+Why is my hand dryer blowing with half its original power?

-Check for a crack in the plastic housing, nozzle, at the heating element, and in the motor bracket inside the housing.
+Check for cracks in the plastic housing, the nozzle, the heating element and in the motor bracket inside the housing.
 Cracks will allow air to escape before reaching the nozzle area.
-If no cracks are found, your motor may be failing.
+If no cracks are found, your motor may be failing; contact us for further assistance.

 Why does my hand dryer have a burning smell and/or a grinding noise?

 A burning smell or grinding noise can be caused by debris being sucked up into the heating element, so inspect the dryer and clear it of any debris.
-If there is no debris in the heating element, a burning smell or grinding noise might be signs of a failing motor.
+If there is no debris in the heating element, a burning smell or grinding noise might be signs of a failing motor; contact us for further assistance.

 How do I make my hand dryer quieter?

-If your hand dryer is too loud, you may have a dryer with a standard .8 nozzle.
-All XLERATOR models with a .8” standard nozzle (black) operate at 65 to 75 decibels but can jump to over 90 decibels if hands are perpendicular to the air stream and held extremely close to the air outlet.
-A 1.1 noise reduction nozzle (gray) can lower the decibel level of an XLERATOR 9 dB by reducing air deflection noise but increases the dry time by approximately 3 seconds.
+All XLERATOR models with a .8” standard nozzle (black) operate at 65 to 75 decibels (dB), but can jump to over 90 decibels if hands are perpendicular to the air stream and held extremely close to the air outlet.
+A 1.1 noise reduction nozzle (gray) can lower the volume of an XLERATOR by 9 dB by reducing air deflection noise but it will also increase the dry time by approximately three seconds.
 You can also turn the motor speed down (turn the knob on the control marked ‘M’ counterclockwise), which can help reduce hand dryer noise.
-Call us with your serial number and we can determine the best course of action for you.
+Contact us with your serial number and we can determine the best course of action for you.

-What is the cleaning and/or maintenance procedure for the dryer unit?
+What is the cleaning and/or maintenance procedure for the hand dryer unit?

-It is recommended to inspect the inside of the dryer and clean at least twice per year.
-Excessive lint, dust or other particles in the air may require more frequent cleaning.
+It is recommended that you inspect the inside of the dryer and clean it at least twice per year.
+If there is excessive lint, dust or other particles in the air, it may require more frequent cleaning.
 Do not clean the HEPA Filter or allow it to come into contact with water.
 If you do have a HEPA unit, we recommend inspecting annually.

-Besides cleaning, is there any other regular maintenance required?
+Besides cleaning my hand dryer, is there any other regular maintenance required?

 Hand Dryer Distributor Questions